Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 Roberts Family History

-Derived from Norman-French, the surname became common during the time of Edward the Confessor.
-Only a short twenty years after the Norman Conquest, the surname Roberts was first found in Kent in 1086, where a Willelmus filius Roberti was listed in the Domesday Book.
-Following the Battle of Hastings in 1066, East Sussex that merges with the county of Kent, is also referred to as 1066 Country.
+In England, the surname became common during the time of Edward the Confessor.
+Only a short twenty years after the Norman Conquest and the Battle of Hastings in 1066, it was first found in Kent in 1086, where a Willelmus filius Roberti was listed in the Domesday Book.

-Also from the Domesday Book, a Sheriff of Worcestershire, Robert the Bursar, who held a castle at Tamworth, Staffordshire and had holdings in Gloucester, Leicester, Lincoln and Warwick.
-Robert (son of Fafiton) also recorded and had holdings in Bedford, Cambridge, Huntingdon, and Middlesex.
+The Domesday Book also includes a reference to a Sheriff of Worcestershire, Robert the Bursar, who held a castle at Tamworth, Staffordshire and had holdings in Gloucester, Leicester, Lincoln and Warwick.
+The same source states that a Robert (son of Fafiton) had holdings in Bedford, Cambridge, Huntingdon, and Middlesex.

-The family of ‘Roberts of Glassenbury’, extinct baronets from the county of Kent, according to a genealogy in Harl.
-MSS., they are descended from a Scotchman, William Rookherst who settled in Kent in the third year of Henry I. He purchased lands at Goudhurst, which he called after his own name, afterwards changing to Roobertes, finally becoming Roberts.
-Although the term herst is scarcely known in Scotland, the term has many appearances in Kent where the surname was first found.
+A Scottish connection comes via the 'Roberts of Glassenbury’ family, extinct baronets from Kent who, according to a genealogy in Harl.
+MSS., were descended from a Scotchman, William Rookherst who settled in Kent in the third year of Henry I. He purchased lands at Goudhurst, which he called after his own name.
+He later changed the name to Roobertes and then Roberts.
+Although the term herst is scarcely known in Scotland, it makes many appearances in Kent where the surname was first found.

-The occupational term ‘Bobbies’ was derived from a personal name – Sir Robert Peel, who founded the metropolitan London’s police force in 1829.
-Constables were first called the ‘Peelers’ until Sir Robert became Chief Secretary in Ireland, which then adopted the still often used term 'Bobbies'.
+The occupational term ‘Bobbies’ was derived from a personal name – Sir Robert Peel, who founded the London's Metropolitan police force in 1829.
+Constables were first called the ‘Peelers’ until Sir Robert became Chief Secretary in Ireland, when the term 'Bobbies' was adopted and which is still sometimes used today.

 1881, 1891 Census